-The eligibility of an applicant will be assessed at the time their application is considered, again if there is a change of circumstances or a new report of unacceptable behaviour is received while an applicant remains on the Register of Housing Need and before a firm offer of a property is made.
+The eligibility of an applicant will be assessed at the time their application is considered, again if there is a change of circumstances or a new report of unacceptable behaviour is received while an applicant remains on the register of housing need and before a firm offer of a property is made.
 If found to be no longer eligible, the applicant will be removed from the Register.

-3.6 Who will be removed or suspended from the Register of Housing Need?
+3.6 Who will be removed or suspended from the register of housing need?

-The following persons will be removed or suspended from the Register of Housing Need:
+The following persons will be removed or suspended from the register of housing need:

-- Those who have refused three reasonable offers of accommodation made under Part 6 of the Housing Act 1996 - Those who have refused one Final Offer, which is an offer made under or Part 7 of the 1996 Housing Act as amended by the Homelessness Reduction Act 2017.
-This could be a Direct Offer, one made via an Auto Bid or one resulting from a successful bid made by the applicant (See the individual band categories for details of where this applies). - Those who are found to have provided false information in their application to join the register, or once on the register have neglected to advise about a change of circumstances or have provided false information about a change of circumstances. - Those who are found to have committed an act of unacceptable behaviour, as defined in paragraph 3.3 (c) above, while on the Register. - Those whose circumstances change so that they are no longer eligible according to the criteria set out in paragraphs 3.2 and 3.3 above.
+- Those who have either refused three offers of accommodation made under Part 6 of the Housing Act 1996 or Part 7 of the Homelessness reduction Act 2017, unless the applicant is being assisted to bid by the AccommodationTeam (excluding autobids) or in certain circumstances have refused one offer (See the individual band categories for details of where this applies). - Those who are found to have provided false information in their application to join the register, or once on the register have neglected to advise about a change of circumstances or have provided false information about a change of circumstances. - Those who are found to have committed an act of unacceptable behaviour, as defined in paragraph 3.3 (c) above, while on the Register. - Those whose circumstances change so that they are no longer eligible according to the criteria set out in paragraphs 3.2 and 3.3 above.